 How will reducing the fuel loads on my property make a difference if a bush fire comes through?

 Reducing the fuel loads around your home means that embers from a bush fire will have less chance to catch fire when they hit the ground.
 This will also help reduce the damage caused by the fire and slow the rate of spread of the fire.
-The more you prepare your property the better the chance it will survive a bushfire, even if you are not there.
+The better you prepare your property the higher the chance it will survive a bushfire, even if you are not there.

 Why does a fire break have to be 3 metres wide with 4 metres vertical clearance?